CAN programming interface environment

 dataBitrate(), nominalBitrate()

-This function sets the bit-rate for the CAN network.
-For Classical CAN, the parameter slNomBitRateV defines the bit-rate for the complete frame, the parameter slDatBitRateV is not evaluated in that case.
-For CAN FD the parameter slNomBitRateV defines the bit-rate for the arbitration phase, the parameter slDatBitRateV defines the bit-rate for the data phase.
+This function sets the bit rate for the CAN network.
+For Classic CAN, the parameter slNomBitRateV defines the bit rate for the complete frame; the parameter slDatBitRateV is not evaluated in that case.
+For CAN FD the parameter slNomBitRateV defines the bit rate for the arbitration phase; the parameter slDatBitRateV defines the bit rate for the data phase.

 ◆ setErrorFrameEnabled()